Kiyan Nassiri

 Kiyan Nassiri Giri (born 17 November 2000) is an Indian professional footballer who plays as a forward for Indian Super League club Mohun Bagan SG.

 Personal life

 Kiyan is the son of former Iran national youth team player and East Bengal legend Jamshid Nassiri.
-His mother Suzanne hails from Shillong.
+His mother Suzanne Giri hails from Shillong.
 He grew up in Queens Mansion at Park Street.
 He was a student of St. James' School, where he led the school team to victory in the Debanjan Cup Interschool Tournament in 2015.

 Career

 Early career

 Kiyan is the son of East Bengal legend Jamshid Nassiri.
 He was always passionate about football and during his school days he was called up for the Bengal U14 camp in Kalyani in 2014.
 During the U14 camp in Kalyani, in which he made 5 appearances and scored 6 goals.
 He went on to play for the Mohammedan Sporting U16 I-league squad.
 During the 2017–18 season, he joined Calcutta Football Club, and was the highest scorer in the league helping the team to promotion that season.